Facebook Twitter Youtube Instagram LinkedIn

 Completion: 2025

-Underground Infrastructure, Landscaping, and Navigational Path
+Underground Infrastructure, Landscaping, Wayfinding, and more

 Navigational Path Rendering

 The Ohio Expo Center has been home to the Ohio State Fair since 1886, and has expanded from its beginnings at just over 100 acres to a broadened neighborhood campus including 360 acres.
 With an historic campus that has grown and expanded since the 19th century, there is a need for vital underground infrastructure work to improve utilities and create more flexible outdoor opportunities.
 In addition, the work will be topped with beautiful landscaping and a defined navigational pathway through the grounds, featuring different materials that will help with overall flow through the facility.
-The underground utility work will enhance internet connectivity throughout the fairgrounds, separate storm and sewer systems, and ensure electrical access and flexibility for food vendors and events throughout the year.
+The underground utility work will enhance internet connectivity throughout the fairgrounds with new fiber and Wi-Fi, separate storm and sewer systems, and ensure electrical access and flexibility for food vendors and events throughout the year.

 Completion: 2026